bradbell/rustad/readme.md

 ## Goals Before Stable API

 1. Subtraction, division and all the standard math functions.

+2. Conditional Expressions.

 3. Forward and reverse sparse derivative calculations (sparsity patterns are already implemented).

+4. Checkpointing with arbitrary order of differentiation.

 ## Wish List